EM4N-0/DissGitHub2/README.md

 While the system faced technical limitations (such as storage constraints and connectivity issues), the project highlights both the creative potential and ethical challenges** of using acoustic sensing in artistic installations.
 It raises important questions around privacy, abstraction, and the role of data-driven art in shaping our understanding of connected spaces.

+## Audio Recordings
+Due to the large size and number of audio recordings, all of them could not be uploaded.
+If anyone wants access to all 577 recordings here is the google drive link: https://drive.google.com/drive/folders/1dxjnaUGU-rKopXIVC7xVPURQF6PF5SjN?usp=drive_link

 ## Development